buhrmi/activestorage-nft/README.md

 Uploaded files are automatically pinned on the pinata.cloud IPFS pinning service, courtesey of [Protocol Labs](https://protocol.ai).

-Please note: This adapter adds a `unique` validation on ActiveRecord::Blob and will raise a validation error when trying to upload a file that already exists.
+## Note on uniqueness

+When uploading a file that already exists (same content hash), an `ActiveRecord::RecordNotUnique` exception will be raised.

 ## Installation